 Transparency International Berlin refused comment other than to suggest inquiries be directed to the New Zealand chapter's "ethics committee".
 Apparently TI corporate are too busy getting ready for a razzle dazzle.
 The homepage of their website implores "VOTE for us in the Honesty Oscars for Best Visual Effects for the Corruption Perceptions Index infographics that we publish."

-Meanwhile, other directors of TINZ have privately expressed concern that if Snively goes, so may the government funding.
-This funding includes the chapter’s “Cornerstone Platinum Member” The New Zealand Auditor General Lyn Provost who, it was revealed last month, refused to investigate police failings in respect to money laundering at the Sky City Casino at a time she was a shareholder in Sky City.
-Ms Provost advised her powers of inquiry were ‘discretionary’, stating the investigation would be too costly in this case.
+Meanwhile, others within TINZ have expressed concern that if Snively goes, so may the government funding.
+This funding includes the chapter's "Cornerstone Platinum Member" The New Zealand Auditor General Lyn Provost who, it was revealed last month, refused to investigate police failings in respect to money laundering at the Sky City Casino at a time she was a shareholder in Sky City.
+Ms Provost advised her powers of inquiry were 'discretionary', stating the investigation would be too costly in this case.

 All of this would be big news anywhere else, but not in New Zealand where Ms Snively's husband is the former chief executive of the government-owned national broadcaster TVNZ.

 Sadly for New Zealand, most New Zealanders like the Transparency International myth and prefer news of celebrity sightings not be interrupted by reality.

 At least forty appellants to the Court of Appeal were denied a hearing in 2013 because they could not afford to pay into court the anticipated legal costs of those opposing their appeals, as a condition to having their appeals heard.